robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

 defined simply by the dependencies between each expression, is very powerful and efficient, but how do we apply it to JavaScript?

-We can't apply this model directly to JavaScript because its semantics are inherently synchronous and sequential.
+We can't apply this model directly to JavaScript because the language semantics are inherently synchronous and sequential.
 But we can create a separate mechanism to describe dependencies between expressions, and to resolve these dependencies for us, executing the program according to those rules.
 One way to do this is by introducing this concept of dependencies on top of promises.

 This new formulation of promises consists of two major components:
 Something that makes representations of values, and can put values in this representation.
-And something that creates a dependency between one expression and a representation of a value, creating a new value representation for the result of the expression.
+And something that creates a dependency between one expression and a value, creating a new promise for the result of the expression.

 ![](/files/2015/09/promises-06.png)
 *Creating representations of future values.*